How to complain about automotive companies the RIGHT way?

 Where to Complain About an Automotive Company?

 If an automotive company, car dealership or network of dealerships is failing to address your concerns adequately then you need to take action to amplify the reach of your complaint.
+Don’t forget to research your problem first.
+This allows you to better defend yourself.
+For example, you can post your case / problems on a (electric) car forum before you make your complaint.

 We can help you reach our database of thousands of users, as well as ensuring that your complaint appears prominently in search results and on social media.
 Better still, we’ll reach out to the company in question via either email or social media to make sure that the matter is taken more seriously.